Last updated on December 14, 2022 by Wandering our World

 Consider also taking a boat or helicopter tour to see the full expansiveness of the island.
 You can also go zip lining through the forest to see the island from an exhilarating perspective!

-Big Island also boasts many unique opportunities, like whale watching during the winter months where you can see humpbacks gathering in the warmer water for mating season.
-Catch a boat and see it from the water!
+Big Island also boasts many unique opportunities, like whale watching during the winter months where you can see humpbacks gathering in the warmer water for mating season, to watching lava flow into the ocean.
+It’s a very special place.

 The islands tie for this one, as neither are known for having great nightlife.
 You can find awesome food options on either island though, or even a few cozy breweries, but keep your expectations in check if you compare both of these islands to the likes of Oahu or Maui.